-If you disagree with the approved accommodation, promptly provide a written statement of your concern, with supporting medical documentation, to the Dean of Students.
+If you disagree with the approved accommodation, promptly provide a written statement of your concern, with recent clinical documentation, to the Director of Student Affairs.
 All grievances must be filed within 30 days of the alleged act of discrimination.

-If the Student Services Office cannot resolve the grievance independently and promptly, they will convene a committee to review the matter.
-The committee will be comprised of the Registrar, the Dean of Students, and, as a nonvoting member, the Accommodations Coordinator.
+If the Office of Student Affairs cannot resolve the grievance independently and promptly, they will convene a committee to review the matter.
+The committee will be comprised of the Registrar, the Associate Dean of Student Affairs, and, as a nonvoting member, the Director of Student Affairs.

-The committee may contact the instructor, program managers, or other appropriate personnel to discuss the requested accommodations, as needed.
-The committee may also request additional medical documentation or an independent medical evaluation on the request for accommodation.
+The committee may contact the Assistant Director of Student Support and Services, the instructor, program managers, or other appropriate personnel to discuss the requested accommodations, as needed.
+The committee may also request additional supporting documentation or an independent medical evaluation on the request for accommodation.